The Ultimate Guide to Staying in Miami Beach

 The hotels here range from restored 1930s Art Deco gems to modern glass towers.
 Many feature rooftop pools, celebrity-chef restaurants, and lobby scenes that double as social events.

 The trade-off: Noise, crowds, and premium pricing.
 South Beach on a Saturday night is not for light sleepers.
-Parking is a challenge and expensive.
+Parking is a challenge, though nearly all of the Miami properties do offer it.
+If that’s your vibe, the Miami luxury collection surfaces the top-scoring SoBe properties.

 Mid-Beach